rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 8. System administration tools and daemons.
    Information about each section can be accessed by typing `man x intro`, where `x` is the section number.

-The command :
+The command:

 ```bash
 man passwd
 ```

-will tell the administrator about the passwd command, its options, etc. While a :
+will tell the administrator about the passwd command, its options, etc. While a:

 ```bash
 $ man 5 passwd